-An independent valuation was performed on the investment property at Unit 1, 27 Kermode Street North Adelaide, by AssetVal (JLT) Pty Ltd, as at 30 June 2020.
-Fair value has been determined by the income approach, where the net income is capitalised at an appropriate yield with recent experience in the local market and equivalent properties.
-There is no change in the fair value as a result of fair value measurement as at 30 June 2021.
+An independent valuation was performed on the investment property at 27 Kermode Street North Adelaide by certified practicing valuers for AssetVal, a business of Marsh Pty Ltd, as at 30 June 2022.
+Fair value has been determined by the capitalised income approach, whereby an appropriate yield is applied to the property's income based on sales analysis of comparable properties.